johannschopplich/nuxt-kql/docs/guide/token-authentication.md

 # Token-Based Authentication

 `nuxt-kql` also supports using a bearer token for authentication.
-For this to work, you may use the [kirby-headless-starter](https://github.com/johannschopplich/kirby-headless-starter), which supports KQL with token authentication out of the box.
+For this to work, you will have to use the [kirby-headless-starter](https://github.com/johannschopplich/kirby-headless-starter), which supports KQL with token authentication out of the box.

 ```ts
 // `nuxt.config.ts`